 Reacting to commands coming from the CNS and the surrounding environment, the ANS and blood send information control signals to the body’s systems and organs.
 These signals are ‘processed’ both at the physiological level of systems and by engaging the endocrine and immune systems.
 Information is transferred to the controlling organs, forming a Biological Reverse System (BRS).
 In this way, a closed circuit of control is formed.
 When there is an abnormality in any one of the information links, the circuit fails and de-synchronization occurs, reflected in the functional abnormalities at all of the most vital levels.

 Therefore, the autonomous nervous system enters into the first circuit of control, and all the potential problems appear mainly at the level of ANS activity.

-There is every justification for affirming that the parameters of EPC images reflect the activity of the autonomous nervous system and the balance of sympathetic and parasympathetic sections of this system.
+There is every justification for affirming that the parameters of GDV images reflect the activity of the autonomous nervous system and the balance of sympathetic and parasympathetic sections of this system.

-What is the sensitivity of the EPC method based on?
+What is the sensitivity of the GDV method based on?